 - Host multiple web applications each on a unique IP address.

 - Use host name to host multiple web applications on the same IP address.

 - Use different ports to host multiple web applications on the same IP address.

 Currently Application Gateway supports a single public IP address where it listens for traffic.
 So multiple applications, each with its own IP address is currently not supported.

 Application Gateway supports multiple applications each listening on different ports, but this scenario requires the applications to accept traffic on non-standard ports.
-This is often not a configuration that you want.

 Application Gateway relies on HTTP 1.1 host headers to host more than one website on the same public IP address and port.
 The sites hosted on application gateway can also support TLS offload with Server Name Indication (SNI) TLS extension.
 This scenario means that the client browser and backend web farm must support HTTP/1.1 and TLS extension as defined in RFC 6066.